yanluo-uml/micro2/lab3/README.txt

 (a) you need a Linux machine that runs Ubuntu 12.04.
 The following steps are tested on 12.04.
 You may try them on other Linux distributions, but chances are you will need additional steps.

-(b) You can use VirtualBox (windows/mac) to install Ubuntu 12.04 or use an Amazon EC2 free tier instance (FIXME-URL)
+(b) You can use VirtualBox (windows/mac) to install Ubuntu 12.04 or use an Amazon EC2 free tier instance (http://http://aws.amazon.com/ec2/)

+(c) You need to have a github account.
+You can register one at github.com for free.
+Then use the following commands to set up on your Linux machine. git config --global user.email "you@example.com" git config --global user.name "Your Name"

 1. Download Intel Quark BSP files